ims-systems-00/ims-kb/docs/Quick Setup.md

 iMs Systems also offers a Supplier Management module to help you track and manage your supplier relationships and ensure compliance.
 Here is how you can start to utilise this module:

-1. Go to `Supplier Management` on the sidebar and click on `Supplier list`.
+1. Click on `Suppliers` on the sidebar.
 2. Click on the `Add` button on the top right-hand side of the screen.
 3. Fill in the fields that appear with the relevant information.
 4. Click `Add`.